 As the PMBA program is coming to a close, I have been doing a lot of self-reflection on what I want to do and where I want to go post-business school.
-Commuting from Colorado Springs, doing a job I don’t enjoy at a company I don’t see myself staying at, as well as fulfilling all of the commitments of business school had begun to take its toll on me.
-I pondered whether to take another job in oil and gas and engineering at a different company because it would have better opportunities then my current one, but concluded that was only a temporary fix, because that’s not where my passion truly lies.
+Commuting from Colorado Springs, doing a job I didn’t enjoy (at a company I didn’t see myself staying at), as well as fulfilling all of the commitments of business school had begun to take its toll on me.
+I pondered whether to take another job in oil and gas and engineering at a different company because it would have better opportunities then my current one, but concluded that was only a temporary fix.
+That’s not where my passion truly lies.
 I started networking in the medical industry because that’s where my heart has always been.
 I once wanted to go to medical school, but pivoted in college to do Biochemical Engineering with the intention of working on medical devices.
 I’m drawn to that industry because I find the human body and medical devices truly fascinating, and you can make such a meaningful impact on so many lives by improving diagnostics and healthcare.
 I talked to several people with similar backgrounds to mine in engineering and science, but who have moved to roles more focused on business development and sales.
 I was asked if I would be willing to work in China because a particular company I am interest in is doing a massive expansion there, and is hiring 20+ technical sales people on the ground.
 My immediate response would have been no. I’ve never really had the desire to live overseas or even visit Asia, but I decided to take some time to think about it, and come to a decision post-trip.

 Before taking Global Business, I had not given much thought to what doing business globally really meant.
 In other courses at Daniels, we’ve discussed in small parts what needs to be taken into consideration doing business in general and also operating internationally: shareholders, employees, community, environment.
 As a class, we discussed this from a business perspective, but this trip challenged me to reflect on global business from a personal standpoint, specifically in emerging markets such as Cape Town.
 I never realized the local implications of doing business in an emerging market or why one would choose to do business in a developing market when there’s so much risk involved.